Ace2489/Shift-Logger/README.md

 ## Overview

-The Shift Logger application is a comprehensive tool designed to help manage and log work shifts efficiently.
+A tool designed to help manage and log work shifts efficiently.
 The system includes an API built with ASP.NET Core and a user interface using Spectre.Console.
-The application allows users to create, view, and delete work shift records, offering both backend API functionalities and a simple console-based UI for interaction.
+The application allows users to create, view, and delete work shift records, offering backend API functionalities and a simple console-based UI for interaction.

 ## Features